ChrisW-priv/PersonalVault/zettelkasten/Counting the number of in and out edges in a graph.md

 # Counting the number of in and out edges in a graph
 ## Definition
-To know the degree of each edge can be really useful when trying to find [[Eulerian Path]] of even [[Eulerian cycle]].
-This is very easily done in linear time for [[Undirected Graph]] however can be quite hard to be done efficiently for [[Directed Graph]].
+To know the degree of each edge can be really useful when trying to find [Eulerian Path](Eulerian%20Path.md) of even [Eulerian cycle](Eulerian%20cycle.md).
+This is very easily done in linear time for [Undirected Graph](Undirected%20Graph.md) however can be quite hard to be done efficiently for [Directed Graph](Directed%20Graph.md).
 Code below is a suggestion on how to do it quickly.

 ## Code
 ```pseudo